safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Recycling is sometimes said to affect the economics of the SAFE Network, because it allows the same coin to be 'minted' multiple times.
 Some people say this makes safecoin inflationary, but since there can never be more than 4.3B coins this isn't really true.
 It's like saying bitcoin is inflationary because the miners continue to receive coin from fees - in both bitcoin and the SAFE Network the coins all come from the same limited resource pool, which makes both coins deflationary.

+Edit: this has had a revision in RFC-0057 Safecoin revised in the [Farm reward calculation](https://github.com/maidsafe/rfcs/blob/master/text/0057-safecoin-revised/0057-safecoin-revised.md#farm-reward-calculation) section; there is no longer a mechanism for recycling coins.
+However this is temporary and the exact future mechanism is still being designed and decided.
+A high degree of divisibility has also been added which assists in the long term sustainability of the network as it makes it viable to transact with smaller amounts.

 [Back to Table Of Contents](#transaction-fees-and-long-term-sustainability_toc)

 ### Difficulty / target